Applied Positive Psychology Research Diploma (Level 7)

 Module 3 Units

 There are no units in Module 3 as this is a self-led project development phase of your learning with your tutor’s supervision and support.
-You may take as little or as much time as required for this within the time frame of 3 years from the date of your enrolment.
+You may take as little or as much time as required for this within the time frame of 2 years from the date of your enrolment.
 The time period must reflect the nature of your research project design with a 6-month leeway period to tend to any personal or professional needs that arise.

 The first phase of your learning will be to select your research project area of interest and an appropriate research question and method/s.
 Once the question is approved, you may proceed to the project design phase.
 After this is approved, you will proceed to participant recruitment and selection followed by the project implementation.

 This certificate is accredited by the Positive Psychology Guild (PPG) and CPD Group.
 PPG is a Not for Profit Organisation and a government registered learning provider with a UK Provider Reference Number: 10067939.

 On successful completion of your diploma, you will receive a certificate stating that you hold a Level 7 Diploma in Applied Positive Psychology Research.
-If you are a qualified Positive Psychology Practitioner, on graduation you may refer to yourself as an Applied Positive Psychology Researcher (PPGDip).
+If you are a qualified Positive Psychology Practitioner, on graduation you may refer to yourself as a Positive Psychology Researcher (PPGDip).
 If you haven’t already done so and are eligible, you may also apply for Fellow Membership and to join the Guild’s Professional Positive Psychology Researcher Database.